18F/join.tts.gsa.gov/pages/positions/contact-center-optimization-specialist.md

 1. Experience leading contact center and customer experience strategies for a government agency or organization.
 This experience must include **THREE** of the following:
 - Developing and executing contact center operations or strategies
-- Developing and executing contact center modernization operations or strategies
+- Developing and executing customer service modernization operations or strategies
 - Leading contact center technology implementation or deployment within internal applications or systems
 - Developing key performance metrics